PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:10:56
+Last updated: 2024-04-02 19:11:30
-Random Quote: Never deny a diagnosis but do deny the negative verdict that may go with it. - Norman Cousins
+Random Quote: Things do not change; we change. - Henry David Thoreau